calcu1on/pulse/README.md

-# Curently looks like this
+# Currently looks like this
 ![screenshot of pulse command line output](assets/preview.png)